EzequielDiaz1/vetappointment/README.md

 - 🚀 Application to save turns of veterinary patients
-- 🚀 The project was done with React, React Forms, Hooks, LocalStorage
+- 🚀 Made with React, ReactForms & Skeleton.
+Using LocalStorage
 - 🚀 Try it on https://vetappointment.vercel.app